mchappychen/transcriber/README.md

 3. oTranscribe has hotkeys to pause/skip backwards.
 You can change the hotkeys as well

+4. oTranscribe can't export as .docx or .rtf (yet) so just copy-paste it into Google Docs or Word to export it

 Currently working on:
 - Adding a tutorial for oTranscribe